 Search Engine Marketing (SEM)

-It may seem simple but this is a concept often overlooked by companies and SEO and PPC professionals.
+It may sound simple but this is a concept often overlooked by SEO and PPC companies and professionals.

-WITHOUT (Search Engine Marketing or search engine marketing) is to adopt strategies to better position a website in searches.
+SEM (Search Engine Marketing) consists in adopting strategies to better position a site in search engines.
 This can occur both organically (SEO) and paid (PPC).
 Therefore, SEO and PPC are part of an SEM strategy, which is one of the disciplines of digital marketing.

-The purpose of a search engine marketing strategy is to attract visitors to the website.
+The goal of a Search Engine Marketing strategy is to attract visitors to the site.
 The same is true for SEO and PPC.
-That simple.
-So, treating SEO and PPC in isolation is a misnomer.
+It’s as simple as that.
+So treating SEO and PPC in isolation is a mistake.

 Differences between SEO and PPC

-Search engine optimization (SEO) aims to improve the quality and quantity of visitors that a website receives from search engines for free.
+Search Engine Optimization (SEO) aims to improve the quality and quantity of visitors a site receives from search engines for free.

-Sponsored Links (PPC) is a model where advertisers pay to fill some spaces in search results.
+Sponsored Links (PPC) is a model where advertisers pay to fill certain spaces in search results.

-Although both are under SEM, they have some obvious differences and others not so much:
+Although both are under SEM, they have some obvious differences and some not so obvious:

-- While SEO is free of charge in search, PPC requires investment to be displayed.
+- While SEO is free positioning in searches, PPC requires investment to be displayed.

-- Ads are usually shown before free results, with a slight visual distinction.
+- Usually the ads are displayed before the free results, with a slight visual distinction.

-- The results obtained with PPC, once the campaign is over, tend to return to the level before the campaign.
+- The results obtained with PPC, once the campaign is over, tend to return to the pre-campaign level.
 In the case of SEO, the results take longer to appear but tend to be long-term and sustainable.

-Here it is possible to understand my inclination for SEO over PPC.
+Here you can understand my bias towards SEO over PPC.
 SEO seeks long-term sustainable results.

 Will SEO always be the best tactic?
 Not always.
-It is important to understand the company's objectives and expected results.
+It is important to understand the company’s goals and expected results.

-Is SEO cheaper?
+Is SEO Cheaper?
 Not always.
-If we look at a longer time spectrum, it usually does.
+If we look at a longer time spectrum usually yes.
 However, some SEO campaigns can take months or even years to deliver results.
-Many companies fail to structure themselves for this and end up seeing in PPC the possibility of faster gains.
+Many companies are not able to structure themselves for this and end up seeing in PPC the possibility of faster earnings.

 Similarities between SEO and PPC

-As I mentioned before, both aim to bring visitors to the site.
-More important here is that both SEO and PPC are guided by keywords.
+As I have commented before, both aim to bring visitors to the site.
+More important here is that both SEO and PPC are keyword driven.

 In SEO, the words for which we will build our content.
 In PPC, the words for which we will activate our ads.

-SEO and PPC can help each other in a number of ways:
+SEO and PPC can help each other in countless ways:

 - sharing data;